ccs-amsterdam/r-course-material/tutorials/HuggingFace.md

 4. Click on “Access Tokens” on the left and create a new one.

 5. Copy the Access Token (the long string of random characters).
-This is kind of like your password for connecting to the API.
-To use it, we’ll now directly enter it in R. Note, however, that these keys are sensitive information (especially if you have a paid account), so normally you would want to avoid storing them visibly in your code.
+This token, also called an API key, is your way of authenticating yourself.
+It is important to keep this key secret, especially if you let Hugging Face charge your creditcard for API usage.
+Accordingly, you should normally avoid storing your key directly in your R code.
+    But for this tutorial, with this rather harmless API key, we’ll do just that to keep things simple.

 ``` r
 token = "PASTE YOUR ACCESS TOKEN HERE"